 #4 Invest in Your Photos

-Do: Take Better Photos!
-If you focus on taking high quality photos in the first place, you won’t need filters.
-Using Instagram to make slight adjustments on your photos because you want to keep a black and white aesthetic or you’re after a retro vibe is fine, but your photos should be good enough that you won’t need to do much adjusting.
-If you do find yourself constantly adding filters and making sweeping adjustments to your photos, consider hiring a photographer to do a photoshoot every few months so you constantly have a backlog of high quality pictures.
+Do: Take better photos!
+Take high quality photos and edit them outside of the app.
+Your photos should be good enough that you won’t need to dramatically adjust the composition.
+If you do find yourself constantly adding filters and making sweeping adjustments to your photos, consider hiring a photographer to stage a photoshoot every few months so you constantly have a backlog of high-quality pictures.

-Do: Curate Your Photos as if Your Instagram is an Exquisite Museum of You.
-You want your grid to look like an art museum dedicated solely to your brand, with a consistent aesthetic and visual representation of your goods, services, and brand identity.
-When someone visits your profile to learn more about your brand and they’re greeted with a beautifully presented collection of photos, they’re more likely to follow you and trust in the professionalism of your brand.
+Do: Curate Your Photos as if your Instagram is an exquisite “you” museum.
+Curate your grid to present a consistent aesthetic representation of your goods, services, and identity.
+When someone visits your profile and is greeted with a beautifully curated grid, they’re more likely to follow you and trust in the professionalism of your brand.

 #6 Hashtag Responsibly

-Don’t: Force Feed Hashtags to your Followers.
+Don’t: Force feed hashtags to your followers.
 Hashtags are crucial in gaining exposure on your posts, but that doesn’t mean your followers need to see them.
 Don’t try to squeeze the allotted 30 hashtags into your photo caption–it’ll take away from the caption itself.
 A caption crammed with hashtags also makes your brand look less concerned with posting quality content and more concerned about increasing your influence.
-Try to limit the hashtags in your caption to the three most important to your brand or photo.
+Try to limit the hashtags in your caption to the three most important to your brand or photos.

-Do: Hire a Professional Agency (like us!) to Run Your Instagram if You’re Still Unsure.
-Instagram takes time to execute efficiently, and it’s completely understandable if you’re too busy running your business to worry about grids, hashtags, and what emoji best conveys your excitement for a new product.
+Instagram takes time to execute effectively, and it’s completely understandable if you’re too busy running your business to worry about grids, hashtags, and what emoji best conveys your excitement for a new product.
 That’s where we come in!
 Contact us today and we’ll tell you all about our social media offerings.

 How many of these rules apply to Facebook?
 Learn more about the new Facebook algorithm and how to stay on top of the news feed.